Abrasive Wheels Training for Engineers and Fitters in Ireland.

 Many construction materials are simply too heavy or awkward for one person to handle safely. team-based height work is common on construction sites, but it introduces additional risks if not done correctly.
 Effective team-based height work requires clear communication before and during the lift, one person designated as the leader who gives commands, all team members lifting and lowering in sync, awareness of each other's movements and the path ahead, and a shared understanding of where the load is going.

-Our course covers the principles of safe team-based access and rescue that apply whether you are moving timber, plasterboard, wheel guarding, or any other construction material.
+Our course covers the principles of safe two-person abrasive wheel working that apply whether you are cutting steel, concrete, masonry or rebar on site.

 Trade-specific Abrasive Wheels considerations